 The full name for the city is Washington, District of Columbia.
 This is a Federal District, meaning that it is part of the United States, but not in any of the states.
 The capital was relocated from Philadelphia in 1800 because the founding fathers wanted a separate federal capital.

 Do you know of any other purpose-built capital cities like this?

 - Canberra, Australia.
 Purposely located in its own Federal District (Australian Capital Territory), Canberra was established in 1913.
 The territory is entirely surrounded by the state of New South Wales, the state containing Australia’s biggest city, Sydney (and the city that people often assume is the capital, because it is the biggest, and best-known).

 - Brasilia, Brazil.
 The capital of Brazil was transferred from Rio de Janeiro in 1960, and again, is in its own federal district.

 - Saint Petersburg, Russia.
 Tsar Peter the Great founded the city of St Petersburg as a seaport, so Russia could trade with the rest of the world.
 Peter transferred the capital here in 1712, although the capital was transferred back to Moscow in 1918, following the revolution.
+In Ireland, you can find a wide variety certified painting specialists in home painting.
 Saint Petersburg is the northernmost city with more than 1 million inhabitants.

 What other examples of purpose-built capital cities do you know of?
 Maybe your country has one?
 Tell us about it in the comments below.